Branding an Individual

 But the SUN as metaphor is greater than the description provided to us through physics.

 But, when you think about the Sun (yourself in my metaphor) How it works is not as important as what it represents.
 It is the source of life, warmth, and light.
-It is the promise of a new day and awakening.
+The promise of a new day and awakening.
 It IS life.

 Rebranding as science

-When branding or rebranding a company or product we distill its essence down to those emotional values that are in fact the only immutable values you can ever own.
+When branding or rebranding a company or product we distill its essence down to those emotional values.
+And, that are in fact the only immutable values you can ever own.

 They form for us the basis of our attachment to things, ideas and people.
 They defy rational understanding and never ask us to consider the basis for that affection because it is in so many ways unknowable.